alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 The difference between a failure and a neutral status is that a failure blocks any further steps in the workflow, whereas a neutral result lets them carry on.
 Here, something has definitely gone wrong -- the tests haven't passed -- so we shouldn't continue to subsequent steps.

-If we got this far into the script, we know the tests have passed, so let's put in the conditions for merging the pull request.
+If the script is still running, then we know the tests have passed, so let's put in the conditions for merging the pull request.
 For me, that means:

 *   It's not a work-in-progress, marked by "[WIP]" in the title